hurshi/dio-http-cache/example/README.md

 2. 3 ~ 7 days:
    1. Get data from network first.
    2. If getting data from network succeeds, refresh cache.
-   3. If getting data from network fails or no network avaliable, get data from cache instead of an error.
+   3. If getting data from network fails or no network avaliable, **try** get data from cache instead of an error.
 3. 7 ~ ∞ days: It won't use cache anymore, and the cache will be deleted at the right time.

 ### License